epfl-mobots/stm32f4-discovery-bootloader/Readme.md

 This bootloader allows flashing a new firmware over CAN using the aseba protocol.

+## Requirements

+This project requires the following tools:

+* A C / C++ compiler for the host (only required for unit tests)
+* [Packager](packager), which is a tool to generate makefiles with dependencies.
+    Once you installed Python 3, it can be installed by running `pip3 install cvra-packager`.

 ## Building

 To build you have to make sure that the libopencm3 submodule is correctly